jiribesta/Simple-HTTP-1.0-Server/README.md

 ## Description
 A basic Linux HTTP server that serves a requested file or directory.

-The purpose of this project was for me to learn C and Network Programming basics.
+The purpose of this project was for me to learn C, HTTP and Network Programming basics.

 Great resource which I recommend checking out: [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/)